intel-ai-tce/ai-documents/AEM/mlperf/README_v31.md

 Save these output log files elsewhere when each test is completed as they will be overwritten by the next test.

-# Complinace Test
+## Complinace Test
 To run compliance test please follow https://github.com/mlcommons/inference/tree/master/compliance/nvidia or use automation script introduced in next section.

+# Previous MLPerf v3.0 Submission

+Intel has participated in Mleprf submissions since the very beginning of the foundation of MLcommons.
+In December 2018 Intel published the first Mlperf training benchmark suite together with Goodle and Nvidia.
+So far, there have been more than 100 results were submitted on Xeon.
+This session will show how to run Intel MLPerf v3.0 submission with Intel optimized Docker images.

 <details>
-<summary> Previous MLPerf v3.0 Submission </summary>
-# Get Started with Intel MLPerf v3.0 Submission with Intel Optimized Docker Images
+<summary> Get Started with Intel MLPerf v3.0 Submission with Intel Optimized Docker Images </summary>

-MLPerf is a benchmark for measuring the performance of machine learning systems.
-It provides a set of performance metrics for a variety of machine learning tasks, including image classification, object detection, machine translation, and others.
-The benchmark is representative of real-world workloads and as a fair and useful way to compare the performance of different machine learning systems.

-In this document, we'll show how to run Intel MLPerf v3.0 submission with Intel optimized Docker images.

 ## Get the latest MLPerf 3.0 release